enzymejs/enzyme/docs/api/ReactWrapper/update.md

 Syncs the enzyme component tree snapshot with the react component tree.
 Useful to run before checking the render output if something external may be updating the state of the component somewhere.

-NOTE: can only be called on a wrapper instance that is also the root instance.
+NOTE: no matter what instance this is called on, it will always update the root.

-NOTE: only update the Enzyme's representation of rendered tree.
+NOTE: only updates Enzyme's representation of rendered tree.

 NOTE: this does not force a re-render.
 Use `wrapper.setProps({})` to force a re-render.